 General Plan Amendment Use Permit

 Land Division X Grading Permit

 Rezoning Riparian Exception

 Development Permit X Other: Variance

 X Coastal Development Permit

+NON-LOCAL APPROVALS

-NON-LOCAL APPROVALS Other agencies that must issue permits of California Coastal Commission. or authorizations: Project is appealable to the
+Other agencies that must issue permits or authorizations: Project is appealable to the California Coastal Commission.

-ENVIRONMENTAL REVIEW ACTION On the basis of this Initial Study and sup porting documents:
+ENVIRONMENTAL REVIEW ACTION

+On the basis of this Initial Study and supporting documents:

-I find that the proposed project COU environment, and a NEGATIVE DECLAR JLD NOT have a significant effect on the RATION will be prepared.
+I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.

-environment, there will not be a significa project could have a significant effect on the anti-control of the project.
-A MITIGATED NEGATIVE
+X I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because the attached mitigation measures have been added to the project.
+A MITIGATED NEGATIVE DECLARATION will be prepared.

-I find that the proposed project MA and an ENVIRONMENTAL IMPACT RE Y have a significant effect on the environment PORT is required.
+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.

-Paler 12/16/05-

-For: Ken Hart

-Environmental Coordinator